awalford16/charts/kompose/README.md

 ### Secrets

 The chart supports external secrets and secrets from a file much like docker-compose.
 When `external` is set to true it will create and [ExternalSecret](https://external-secrets.io/v0.4.4/api-externalsecret/) resource.
-The `name` key references the secret store to use for external-secrets.
+The `name` key references the secret key within the remote secret store.

 ```yaml
 services: